 Database Administrator (DBA)

-The data base administrator should have the ability to with the computers that has the data.
+The database administrator should have the ability to with the computers that have the data.
 He should understand how computers store and retrieve data and also should have the knowledge to create a database.
 And the knowledge of database organization and how it affects the computer and network performance is a must for this position.
-Also must have the ability to solve the technical problems which is caused by the database design and malfunction.
+Also must have the ability to solve the technical problems which are caused by the database design and malfunction.

 Data Warehouse Engineer

 Data Warehouse Engineer should have the ability to dealing with people and the knowledge various aspects of data warehousing on the areas such as Overall end-to-end data warehousing architecture, understanding of client/server, server-side computing architectures and the understanding of database optimization concepts for tuning data access queries

 SQL Reports Writer should have the overall knowledge of SQL and good communication skills, and various computer applications which are necessary for this position.